Large Firm Service. Small Firm Attention.

 What Supports are Available?

-The most common OPWDD services provided to school-aged children and adolescents are caregiver respite in the home or at a programming site (including specialized recreation programming and overnight respite); Community Habilitation, a 1:1 service to assist them to develop skills for home and community living; and behavioral and crisis supports.
-OPWDD also funds durable equipment such as wheelchair-adapted vans, home elevators, or beds with safety rails or specialized door locks for individuals at risk of wandering or elopement.
+The most common OPWDD services provided to children and adolescents attending school are caregiver respite in the home or at a programming site (including specialized recreation programming unavailable through other channels, and overnight respite); community habilitation, a 1:1 service to assist them to develop skills for home and community living; and behavioral and crisis supports.
+OPWDD also funds accessibility modifications to the home such as home elevators, wheelchair ramps, and roll-in showers, and durable equipment such as wheelchair-adapted vans, beds with safety rails, or specialized door locks for individuals at risk of wandering or elopement.

-OPWDD supports are critical after students with developmental disabilities reach 21, when school services end.
-Young adults no longer in school may have no options other than OPWDD for support, supervision, socialization, and appropriate supports toward gainful employment.
+OPWDD services and supports are critical once educational services end at age 21, or even earlier, if the student graduates with a diploma or chooses to leave the school system.
+Young adults no longer in school may have no options other than OPWDD for supervision, socialization, supports for daily living, and appropriate supports toward gainful employment.
 Further, when an individual is no longer able to be properly supported in the family home, OPWDD provides a range of housing supports, from 24 hour staffed group homes to supports in one’s own home for adults requiring far less supervision.

 A limited array of respite, recreation and crisis services are available immediately upon establishment of OPWDD eligibility.
 However, most OPWDD services are funded through the Medicaid Home and Community-Based Services (HCBS) waiver.
 Note that it is possible for children to qualify for the HCBS waiver even if they would not otherwise be eligible for Medicaid based upon family resources.
-Medicaid coverage will not affect any coverage provided by the child’s preexisting health insurance, but becomes a secondary carrier, for the primary purpose of affording access to HCBS waiver services.
+Medicaid coverage will not affect any coverage provided by the child’s preexisting private health insurance, but in those cases becomes a secondary carrier for the primary purpose of affording access to HCBS waiver services.

 Who is Eligible?